naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.13.single.area.ospf.implementation.md

 - **Dead Time:** The amount of time remaining that the router will wait to receive an OSPF hello packet from the neighbor before declaring the neighbor down.
 - **Address:** The IP address of the neighbors interface to which the router is directly connected
 - **Interface:** The interface on which this router has formed adjacency with the neighbor

+The quickest way to verify OSPF interface settings is to use the ```show ip ospf interface brief``` command.
+This command provides a detailed list for every OSPF-enabled interface.
+The command is also useful for quickly viewing the cost of each interface and determining whether the network statements were correctly configured.